Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 ACBC sneakers made from Bio Skin, a material developed from corn starch | choose environmentally friendly materials: make better fashion choices

 The materials in your clothes matter enormously.
-According to WWF, it takes around 2,700 litres of water to produce a single conventional cotton t-shirt, roughly the amount one person drinks in two and a half years.
+According to WWF’s Water and Fashion research, it takes around 2,700 litres of water to produce a single conventional cotton t-shirt — roughly the amount one person drinks in two and a half years — a figure consistent across multiple authoritative sources including the World Bank and peer-reviewed lifecycle assessments.
 That’s before you factor in the pesticides, synthetic fertilisers and labour conditions involved in conventional cotton production.

 Avoid conventional cotton, polyester, acrylic, nylon and viscose where you can.
 They’re difficult to recycle, draw heavily on water and fossil fuels, and release hazardous dyes and microplastics into the environment every time you wash them.
 Look instead for certified Organic alternatives like organic cotton, organic hemp and organic linen, or recycled options like recycled cotton and recycled polyester (rPET).
 Recycled polyester is made from plastic bottles and helps keep waste out of landfill rather than generating new virgin fibre.